-The Blue Cave Tours from Split or Trogir normally include a visit to other Croatian islands like Hvar, Budikovac, Paklinski, Vis and their attractions.
+The Blue Cave Tours from Split or Trogir normally include a visit to other Croatian islands like Hvar, Budikovac, Paklinski, Vis, and Bisevo, and their attractions like Blue Cave, Monk Seal Cave, and others.
 There’s a genuine reason for it.

 Bisevo is the remotest island on the Croatian Adriatic Coast and takes about 3 to 4 hours from Split or Trogir by speedboat.
 It’s way too far to go and way too much money to shell out (more than 100 Euros per person) just to spend 10 to 15 minutes inside the cave.
 Isn’t it?

-Wouldn’t you want a good value for money?
+Wouldn’t you want good value for money?
 So, that’s what tour operators do.
-They add-on beautiful stopovers in the itinerary to give you a good return for your Euros.
+They add beautiful stopovers to the itinerary to give you a good return for your Euros.